Credit:

 If your maternity leggings are see-through, they’re not doing their job as pants.
 But plenty of maternity leggings struggle in this category.
 The stretchiness that’s so important to comfortable wear for your changing body sometimes leads to leggings that stretch to the point of transparency, particularly over the thicker parts of your body like your thighs or bottom.
 That’s why paying attention to opacity is especially important for maternity leggings.

-Maternity Leggings Should be Soft
+Maternity Leggings Should Be Soft

-During pregnancy, everything stretches to accommodate your growing baby -- including your skin.
+During pregnancy, everything stretches to accommodate your growing baby—including your skin.
 For many pregnant people, this means your skin is sensitive to fabrics in a way it hasn’t been before.
 So even if you’re not normally one to care much about whether your pants are particularly soft, softness is an important consideration for maternity leggings.

 The Leggings Should Wash Well

-Our team is here for one purpose: to help you buy the best stuff and love what you own.
-Our writers, editors, and lab technicians obsess over the products we cover to make sure you're confident and satisfied.
+Our team is here to help you buy the best stuff and love what you own.
+Our writers, editors, and experts obsess over the products we cover to make sure you're confident and satisfied.
 Have a different opinion about something we recommend?
 Email us and we'll compare notes.